zencart/documentation/content/user/template/product_listing_page_configuration.md

 This behavior may be modified by changing the template file `includes/modules/YOURTEMPLATE/product_listing.php`.

-Note that since Zen Cart 2.0.0, the New Products, Featured Products, All Products and Specials pages have been configured the same as as product listing pages.
+Note that since Zen Cart 2.0.0, the New Products, Featured Products, All Products and Specials pages have been configured the same as product listing pages.